sirtimbly/daily-taskpaper-copier/README.md

 ```

 I based my template [on this tweet](https://twitter.com/NotePlanApp/status/1589700199429320704).

+When the text is copied from the previous file, we remove any "done" tasks (where the  line starts with ✔ or `- [x]`).
+Also we trim off the contents of the `# JOURNAL` section so it's fresh each day.

 I use SublimeText with the package [PlainTasks](https://github.com/aziz/PlainTasks) to manage my todo lists.